-IMS media gateway not supporting redundancy may limit the maxptime attribute to 80 in the SDP negotiation.
+An IMS MGW not supporting redundancy may limit the maxptime attribute to 80 in the SDP negotiation.

 The UE and the entities in the IMS core network that terminates the user plane must be able to sort out the received frames based on the RTP Timestamp and must remove duplicated frames, if present.
-If multiple versions of a frame are received, for example, encoded with different bit rates, then the frame encoded with the highest bit rate should be used for decoding.
+If multiple versions of a frame are received, e.g. encoded with different bit rates, then the frame encoded with the highest bit rate should be used for decoding.

 Note 2: UEs and the entities in the IMS core network that terminate the user plane, using the full set of media functions, have the option to send frames several times (for redundancy) to adapt for conditions with high packet-loss ratios.
-It is thus important that a UE and the entities in the IMS core network that terminates the user plane which use this profile are capable to detect and drop the duplicated frames.
+It is thus important that a UE and the entities in the IMS core network that terminate the user plane that use this profile are capable to detect and drop the duplicated frames.

-RTCP-APP must not be used for Codec Mode Requests (CMR).
+RTCP-APP must not be used for Codec Mode Requests (CMR) by the UE and the entities in the IMS core network that terminate the user plane.